Young driver insurance

 Insurance firms regulated in the UK are covered by the same Government-backed Financial Services Compensation Scheme (FSCS) as banks, so if they go into default, you're protected.

 A number of insurers – particularly those who offer telematics pay-when-you-drive cover – are based in Gibraltar.
-However, a special FCA rule says these policies have the same protection as those from UK-based insurers.
-Specifically: "The UK requires all EEA (European) insurers... to participate in the FSCS in the same way as all insurers that are directly authorised by the FCA."
+However, a special Financial Conduct Authority (FCA) rule says these policies have the same protection as those from UK-based insurers.
+Specifically: "The UK requires all EEA [European] insurers... to participate in the FSCS in the same way as all insurers that are directly authorised by the FCA."

 In the unlikely event a regulated insurer goes bust, the FSCS will try to find another provider to take over or issue a substitute policy.
-However, if you've ongoing claims, or need to claim before a new insurer is found, the FSCS should ensure you're covered.
-For more see the insurance section of the Savings Safety guide.
+However, if you have an ongoing claim, or need to claim before a new insurer is found, the FSCS should ensure you're covered.

-Generally speaking, those aged 25 and older are no longer deemed a young driver.
+Generally speaking, those aged 25 and older are no longer deemed to be a young driver.

-That said, age is not the only consideration here – driving experience also impacts car insurance costs.
-For instance, if you somebody was over 25 but only recently learned how to drive, they may be considered inexperienced and face higher insurance costs.
+That said, age is not the only consideration here – driving experience also affects car insurance costs.
+For instance, if somebody was over 25 but only recently learned how to drive, they may be considered inexperienced and face higher insurance costs.
+For help on lowering car insurance costs as a new driver, see our dedicated guide.